cloudwego/cloudwego.github.io/content/en/blog/news/article_to_learn_about_CloudWeGo/index.md

 "After Kitex became widely used within ByteDance, we decided to gradually entail our practice open-source revolving around microservices and keep it in line with the outside."
 ByteDance CloudWeGo technical experts said, "But there are many microservice-related projects, and each project is open-source alone, which is not friendly to external users.
 So we named the project as CloudWeGo and gradually enabled the entire internal microservice system to be open-source, using open-source libraries internally and externally.
 Each project iterates mainly with open-source libraries."

-On September 8, 2021, ByteDance officially announced the open source CloudWeGo.
+On September 8, 2021, ByteDance officially announced the open-source CloudWeGo.

 ## CloudWeGo